 # Zendesk Integration

-The Asset Panda + Zendesk integration enables you to connect support tickets to asset records, giving support agents context during troubleshooting while allowing asset managers to track service activity.
-This guide outlines how to set up the integration in both Zendesk and Asset Panda.
+The Zendesk integration with Asset Panda Pro enables you to connect support tickets to asset records, giving support agents context during troubleshooting.
+It also enables asset managers to track service activity.&#x20;

 ## Prerequisites

-* You have admin access to both Zendesk and Asset Panda
+* Admin access to Zendesk and Asset Panda Pro

-* You have a Zendesk API token or user credentials
+* Zendesk subdomain (for example, `yourcompany.zendesk.com`) and Zendesk API token or user credentials

-* The target module and collection exist in Asset Panda to receive Zendesk data
+* Target module and collection set up in Asset Panda Pro to receive Zendesk data

 ### Install the Asset Panda App <a href="#install-app" id="install-app"></a>